chocolateflight/fullstackopen/README.md

 3. New Note: A sequence diagram depicting the chain of events caused by adding a note to a SPA

 Solution folder: [Link](https://github.com/chocolateflight/fullstackopen/tree/main/Part%200)

+## Part 1 - Introduction to React
+This part focuses on the React library and some JavaScript Features.

+### Exercises